 Converters transform these tapes into components that meet exact specifications of a design, but that’s not exactly easy.
 To handle transfer tapes’ low tension during converting, expert engineering — the earlier used in the project, the better — is key to reducing manufacturing issues.

 Enjoy this article?
-Check back soon for the next blog in our series on thin bonding, next time focusing strictly on double sided tape.
+Check out our blog focusing strictly on double sided tape.

 Ready to experience the benefits of working with a 3M Preferred Converter that knows thin bonding inside and out?
 Bring your questions or comments about thin bonding solutions to us: contact Strouse, or ask an engineer today!